opnfv/fuel/docs/release/installation/installation.instruction.rst

 - Remote management parameters.
 - Network interfaces list including mac address, speed and advanced features.
 - IP list of fixed IPs for the node

-Note: the fixed IPs are ignored by the MCP installer script and it will instead assign based on the network ranges defined under the pod network configuration.
+**Note**: the fixed IPs are ignored by the MCP installer script and it will instead assign based on the network ranges defined under the pod network configuration.